Julian Cesarini: Council of Basel, Hungary and death

-Rumors that he had escaped proved false.
+Rumours that he had escaped proved false.
 The Roman curia, however, was slow to accept that the cardinal was dead.

 His two well-known letters to Aeneas Sylvius Piccolomini (later Pius II) about the pope's relations to the Council of Basel are printed among the works of Pius II Piccolomini, in his letters, describes Cesarini as unfortunate in war, but he also says the cardinal went straight to heaven upon being martyred by the Turks.